kriswiner/LSM9DS0/README.md

 * How to calculate actual acceleration, rotation speed, magnetic field strength using the calcAccel(), calcGyro() and calcMag() functions.
+* How to get the temperature from the accelerometer and display on the Serial monitor in degrees Centigrade.

 In addition, the sketch will demo:
 * How to check for data updates using interrupts
 * How to display output at a rate different from the sensor data update and fusion filter update rates